-In the tour notes they suggest you come hungry, as there is enough food for lunch.
-I took this literally and was quite hungry after a few hours of travel.
-I arrived in town, checked into the hotel, dropped my things in the room and joined the tour.
-This was a mistake on my part.
-I was really hungry and while there was definitely a lot of food to taste, it was over 2 ½ hours with a fair bit of walking.
+The tour notes suggested you come hungry, as there is enough food for lunch.
+I took this literally and was already quite hungry when I started the tour.
+Not a great plan.
+I arrived in town, checked into the hotel, dropped my things in the room and joined the tour - and was really hungry.
+There was definitely a lot of delicious food to taste over 2 ½ hours and a fair bit of walking.
+Don't make the mistake I did.
 I spent more time eating and not a lot of time taking photos.
 Oops.

 La Buche, serving traditional Quebec cuisine with a modern twist, was the first stop.
 Modelled after a sugar shack, the interior was cozy with lots of wood.

 Our first bite of the tour was salmon tartare topped with a fresh blueberry.
 Absolutely delicious.
 The Summit held Happy Hour at La Buche the following day with lots more bites to try, all equally tasty.